Why do you need to get full analysis of your app and what are the best tools to do so?

 Knowing what people are saying about your app and their recommendations will let you enhance things that are working well and remove things that are scaring your users away.

 Constantly tracking the feedbacks will notify you if there are some obstacles to user experience, errors or outdated features, leading to any possible updates not to waste the app idea.

-If your app offers in-apps purchases or a paid version, it is essential to analyze the user behavior and buying habits.
+If your app offers in-app purchases or a paid version, it is essential to analyze the user behaviour and buying habits.
 This will drive you to any incredible ideas to make your app more profitable.
 Using the right software can help you to deal with this.